Area Structure Plans (ASP)

 Such a plan describes the sequence of development proposed for an area, land uses, the density of population and the location of transportation and public utilities in the plan area.
 The municipality outlines the procedure through which developers should initiate the creation of such plans through Terms of Reference.

 Most sections of Brooks are included within an Area Structure Plans to guide subdivision and development applications within them.

-Please click on the Area Structure Plan you are interested to view the document.
-Please note that these are very large files and may take some time to load.
+Please select the Area Structure Plan you are interested to view the document.
+Please note that these are very large files and may take some time to load:

 Intermunicipal Development Plan